ruffrey/kval/README.md

-# kval - under construction
+# kval - under construction / unfinished

-A simplistic and easy to scale JSON document datastore.
+A simplistic and easy to scale JSON document datastore. (experimental)

 - wickedly fast
     - see [LMDB benchmarks](http://symas.com/mdb/#bench) upon which it is built